 A newly established Infrastructure and Network Security company leveraged an initial prototype to gain funding and grow the company quickly.
 With their rapid growth and focus on time to market, they stacked up a lot of tech debt.
-With a recommendation from one of their developers, they engaged Sketch to help bring Agile into their fast-paced environment so they could develop at a sustainable pace and improve predictability.
+On the recommendation of one of their developers, they engaged Sketch to help introduce more agile development practices so they could develop at a sustainable pace and improve predictability.

 They needed to upgrade their automated testing strategy in a way that would be scalable, and to make sure that everyone would be able to work within their system in the future.

-Allowing these new plans to be put into place would help the team in both the short and long term.
+Implementing these new plans would benefit the team in both the short and long term.

 “Our coach from Sketch did a great job bringing our team up to speed on the tactics, techniques, and processes necessary to make an agile transformation.
 He was a personal confidant during this time and helped coach us through a typically difficult transition.
 I would highly recommend not only him, but Sketch in an agile transformation.””